bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.8.19* ** *- TBD*

 - Fixed an issue with the formats editor that was exposed by NA Sweden.
+- Fixed a problem where the distances were not being reported in search results.

 ***Version 2.8.18* ** *- May 18, 2017*